1005 N. Marion St.

 Letter from Florida’s Medical Review Program

-The medical reviews must comply with Florida Statutes, Florida Administrative Code, and the DHSMV’s policies and procedures.
+The medical reviews must comply with Florida Statutes, the rules in the Florida Administrative Code, and the DHSMV’s policies and procedures.

-Keep in mind any such written request must be received by the Medical Review Section in Tallahassee, FL, by the 30th day after the order or written decision was issued.
+Below is a sample form for requesting an administrative hearing.
+Remember that the request must be received by the Medical Review Section in Tallahassee, FL, within 30 days of the order or written decision being issued.

-You should send in the request ahead of that 30-day deadline by U.S. mail return receipt requested so that you can provide it was provided to the department within that 30-day deadline.
+You should send the request by U.S. mail (return receipt requested) to prove it was provided to the department within that 30-day deadline.
+You might also send the request via FedEx next day delivery.

-To simplify the process, it has been suggested that the DHSMV should remove BAR medical investigations and instead request physician reports.
+To simplify the process, it has been suggested that the DHSMV remove BAR medical investigations and request physician reports instead.

 Attorney for Medical Review Program in Tampa, FL

-The procedures for protecting your Florida driver’s license during such a proceeding are extremely complicated.
+The procedures for protecting your Florida driver’s license during such a proceeding are incredibly complicated.

 If you need an attorney to help you submit the proper paperwork and deal with the bureaucrats in the Medical Review Program, then contact an experienced attorney at the Sammis Law Firm.